gaojianl/WodMol/README.md

-# CondMol
+# WodMol

 ![](img/Framework.jpg)

-This is a Pytorch implementation of CondMol Information regarding the activity pre-training dataset can be found in the `dataset/` folder.
+This is a Pytorch implementation of WodMol
+Information regarding the activity pre-training dataset can be found in the `dataset/` folder.
 Pre-trained model parameters can be downloaded from [Google Drive](https://drive.google.com/file/d/1BjL2PjrnE0UVObQKFWRz8Oioe-rbkZ21/view?usp=sharing), then extracted to the `checkpoints/` folder:
 * **`model.pkl`**: Trained without considering censored data information.